- Town Clerk

 Getting Married at Hempstead Town Hall

-In-person wedding ceremonies are available at Hempstead Town Hall outside on the patio, where social distancing and other safety protocols are in place.
+In-person wedding ceremonies are available at Hempstead Town Hall.
 Please call 516-812-3014 to book your wedding ceremony.

 There is no particular form or ceremony required except that the parties must state in the presence of an authorized member of the clergy or public official and at least one other witness that they take one another as a married couple.
 There is a minimum age of 18 to be a witness.